in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 https://s3.amazonaws.com/espanol-libros/JPA/Section+8+Establishing+relationships+with+JPA+and+Hibernate+ManyToOne.rtf

-##### How can we use a mysql database for running the application and use inmemory database H2 for unit tests?
+### Q :  How can we use a mysql database for running the application and use inmemory database H2 for unit tests?

 The standard properties file that Spring Boot picks up automatically when running an application is called application.properties and resides in the src/main/resources folder.